 Their website was recently redesigned and features a directory that allows people looking to hire a heritage professional to find someone nearby who can do what needs doing.
 The directory shows members’ area of expertise, location, contact information and a biographical pen sketch.

-They also maintain a membership database that tracks, among other things, who has paid their annual fees, and a bulk email list they use to communicate with their members about, among other things, upcoming events, job opportunities and of course, payment reminders.
+They also maintain a membership database that tracks — among other things — who has paid their annual fees, a WordPress member database controlling access to the site, and a bulk email list they use to communicate with their members about, among other things, upcoming events, job opportunities and of course, payment reminders.

 My job was to make all these systems work together or build a system that would.